BOULDER CITY LIBRARY BOARD OF TRUSTEES MEETING

 VI.
 CITIZEN PARTICIPATION: Items raised under this portion of the Agenda cannot be acted upon until notice provisions of Nevada’s Open Meeting Law have been completed.
 Therefore, any action on such items must be considered at a later meeting.

-VII.
-ADJOURNMENT: Amy Carvalho adjourned the meeting at 8:55.
+VIII.
+ADJOURNMENT: Gary Berger adjourned the meeting at 8:34 pm.